Hubertgitck/RentalStore/README.md

 - Users management is done with ASP Identity with a few tweaks, external login using Facebook

+- Email system, after registration, sucesfull payment or password change, customer is getting an e-mail with relevant data

 - payment processing using Stripe, if you want to test the payments, please use below data:<br>
 email: test@test.com<br>
 card number:  4242 4242 4242 4242<br>